South Carolina's title victory over Iowa and Clark sets sports-betting records

 South Carolina’s title victory over Iowa and Clark sets sports-betting records

-LAS VEGAS (AP) — A history-making women’s college basketball season ended with at least three sportsbooks declaring Sunday’s national championship as their most bet-on female sports event.
+LAS VEGAS (AP) — A history-making women’s college basketball season ended with multiple sportsbooks declaring Sunday’s national championship as their most bet-on female sports event.

 Red Rock Las Vegas race and sportsbook director Chuck Esposito said the game not only eclipsed handle records but also the number betting tickets that were written on it.